Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 • Access to cool tap water, but you can also use filtered or distilled water if you’re concerned about minerals or chlorine.

-• Any produce drawer or a shelf in your fridge will work
+• Any produce drawer or a shelf in your refrigerator will work

-• But, you can also use any dark, cool area as well.
+• But, you can also use the analogue version (unplugged /no electricity) of any dark, cool, well ventilated area as well.

 Muslin Is A Slow-Living Ritual

 Using muslin isn’t just about keeping produce fresh—it’s about creating a small, mindful moment in your day.
-Wrapping your veggies becomes a mini ritual: a pause to appreciate what you have, plan how you’ll use it, and reduce waste.
-It’s a tiny act of rebellion against our throwaway culture—and it only takes 60 seconds.
+Wrapping your produce becomes a mini ritual: a pause to appreciate what you have, plan how you’ll use it, and reduce waste.
+It’s a tiny act of rebellion against our throwaway culture—and it takes less than 60 seconds.

 What Produce Works Best to Wrap?